apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/cluster-management/restart-a-pulsar-cluster.md

 :::note

-Restarting a Kafka cluster triggers a concurrent restart and the leader may change after the cluster restarts.
+Restarting a Pulsar cluster triggers a concurrent restart and the leader may change after the cluster restarts.

 :::

 ## Steps

-1. Restart a cluster.

-  You can use `kbcli` or create an OpsRequest to restart a cluster.

-   Configure the values of `components` and `ttlSecondsAfterSucceed` and run the command below to restart a specified cluster.
+1. Configure the values of `components` and `ttlSecondsAfterSucceed` and run the command below to restart a specified cluster.

    ```bash
    kbcli cluster restart pulsar-cluster --components="pulsar" \